bertrandvidal/parse_this/README.md

 -------

  * `parse_this` is not able to be used on methods with `*args` and `**kwargs`
+ * Some

 TODO
 ----
  * Handle vargs and kwargs - if possible
+ * Test decorated classmethods in decorated class
  * Make `create_parser` able to be called directly like parser from decorated classes
  * Reorganize the project in several files - it's starting to get messy.